 If your arrival is scheduled outside of hours, we will arrange one of our taxi drivers to meet you and escort you to your yacht.
 We will then commence the briefing with you the following morning.

-You may board the yacht at noon (charter contracts start and finish at noon).
-Allow a couple of hours to complete the chart and boat brief procedure before you are ready to leave the dock.
+Have you found yourself excitedly wondering “When can we board?”
+Well, you’ll be glad to hear you may board the yacht at noon (charter contracts start and finish at noon).
+Please remember to allow a couple of hours to complete the chart and boat brief procedure before you are ready to leave the dock.
 If you are on island we will often start the boat and chart briefing about 10.a.m so you can board and depart once the briefing is complete and you are ready to depart.
 If you have arranged a sleep aboard prior to your charter start then boarding is at 6pm.
 For our “Express Check Out” service to Carriacou boarding is at 9am.

 What should we expect when we check in?